DonDebonair/slack-machine/docs/user/usage.md

 *Class*: `machine.storage.backends.memory.MemoryStorage`

+#### Shelve:

+This backend stores data using the [shelve](https://docs.python.org/3/library/shelve.html) package.
+Shelve is module of the Python standard library that provides a persistent, dictionary-like object that is stored in a file.
+It serves as a very simple way to provide cross-session persistent storage for the slack-machine.
+Objects in a shelf are pickled, so the usual warnings apply about pickling.

+Required Parameters:
+- `STORAGE_FILE`:  Name of the file(s) that ShelfStorage will create and utilize.
+Do not provide an extension.
+Example: `path/to/storage_file`

+The storage will be persisted in a set of files.
+Removing these files will reset the storage.
+- `path/to/storage_file.dat`
+- `path/to/storage_file.dir`
+- `path/to/storage_file.bak`

+*Class*: `machine.storage.backends.shelve.ShelfStorage`

 #### Redis:

 This backend stores data in [Redis](https://redis.io/).
 Redis is a very fast key-value store that is super easy to